-‘An Old Man’s Winter Night’ by Robert Frost is a twenty-eight line poem that is contained within one stanza of text.
+‘An Old Man’s Winter Night’ is a twenty-eight-line poem that is contained within one stanza of text.
 The lines do not conform to one particular rhyme scheme.
-Instead they are unified by similar dark images, the repetition of words and phrases, and moments of alliteration.
+Instead, they are unified by similar dark images, the repetition of words and phrases, and moments of alliteration.
 The poem was published in Frost’s 1916 collection Mountain Interval.

 Summary of An Old Man’s Winter Night

 The poem begins with the speaker stating that there is an old man in an empty house.
 From the outside, it is pressed by the winter darkness.
 The complete lack of light is its own character at the beginning of ‘An Old Man’s Winter Night’.
 It seems to stare in through the window panes at the man, and he stares back.
 Luckily he did not get trapped there and was pulled back to the interior of his house by light at his hand.